mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 Exporting
 ~~~~~~~~~

-When you are done, select :menuselection:`File --> Export Animation`
+When you are done, select :menuselection:`File --> Render Animation`

 .. image:: /images/en/Introduction_to_animation_20.png